cockatoos/cockatoos-app/README.md

 ---

 # <a name="challenges"></a> 3️⃣ Challenges

-Yejin Seo(Amelie)
+Yejin Seo (Amelie)
 > Working with AzureML had a steep learning curve.
-It always seemed like an easier way to run training on my own laptop rather than establishing a pieline.
-Having to establish our own docker settings for our packages was another challenge.
-However, after we've established our pipeline, collaborating became so much easier as none of us have to download data or run training overnight on our laptops.
-This improved my sleeping quality as I was suffering from helicopter sounds from my laptop everynight.
+>It always seemed like an easier way to run training on my own laptop rather than establishing a pieline.
+> Having to establish our own docker settings for our packages was another challenge.
+> However, after we've established our pipeline, collaborating became so much easier as none of us have to download data or run training overnight on our laptops.
+> This improved my sleeping quality as I was suffering from helicopter sounds from my laptop every night.

+## Architecture

+Some preprocessing libraries require a Linux package that cannot be installed in the default container provided by Azure Function.
+We decided to use a Docker container to host our function.
+However, we ran into a CORS error when testing the HTTP triggers locally.
+We found that CORS cannot be enabled for local development, as the Docker image ignores the local.settings.json file that can be used for such configuration.
+A similar issue has been discussed on GitHub [(Azure/azure-functions-host#50590)](https://github.com/Azure/azure-functions-host/issues/5090).

+As a result, we had to test our implementation by pushing the Docker image, and interact with the deployed function.
+This slowed down our development and debugging process.

+## Synchronising Web Speech API with MediaRecorder

+Our frontend application is required to perform speech recognition and capture the audio recording as an audio blob simultaneously.
+Because the Speech Recognition API does not expose the audio blob, the latter could not be achieved solely via the Web Speech API.

+We addressed this by delegating the audio recording responsibility to the MediaRecorder API, also built into the browser.
+We implmeented an Angular service with `start/stop` APIs that act as a fascade to the Speech Recognition API and MediaRecorder, and synchronises the operations invoked on the two web APIs accordingly.

 <p align="center">
 <a href="#top">🔝</a>
 </p>